 I could easily scrub my bike clean with some degree of pressure, and the bike stayed securely in place.
 I could also reach smaller areas with ease, as the bike was now lifted off the ground to waist-height, as opposed to being on the floor and me squating down.
 This was much more comfortable for me.
 Applying degreaser to the chainset and spinning through the gears meant a much more thorough clean for the cassette and chainrings, too.
 Conclusively, I was really impressed with the bike clean.
 The stand folds down quickly for storage after use, so is ideal for transporting and for whom storage is an issue.

 This stand would suit anyone who wants to keep their bike squeaky clean and do any maintenance work.
 It seems to be reliable and strong, and appears like it will last for years to come.
-The finish could have been better, but from a pure functional perspective, it works does the job well.
+The finish could have been better, but from a pure functional perspective, it works and does the job well.
 It is expensive for a bike stand, but you get what you pay for, and the risks associated with getting a cheaper stand are too great.